×

 All about Norite and Quartzite Properties

 Know all about Norite and Quartzite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Quartzite belongs to Metamorphic Rocks.Texture of Norite is Phaneritic whereas that of Quartzite is Foliated, Granular.
 Norite appears Veined and Shiny and Quartzite appears Lustrous.
-The luster of Norite is not available while that of Quartzite is vitreous.
+The luster of Norite is while that of Quartzite is vitreous.
 Norite is available in dark grey to black colors whereas Quartzite is available in black, blue, brown, green, light grey, purple, white, yellow colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Quartzite are an oil and gas reservoir, as armour rock for sea walls, cemetery markers, commemorative tablets, in aquifers, laboratory bench tops, petroleum reservoirs, soil conditioner, source of magnesia (mgo), tombstones, used in aquariums.